Skip to main content

 Overview

 P-32 decays by beta emission with a half-life of 14.26 days.
 It is typically produced in nuclear reactors by neutron irradiation of sulfur-32.
 The resulting P-32 is then chemically separated and incorporated into radiopharmaceuticals or used in research.
 Supply chain considerations involve the availability of nuclear reactors, sulfur targets, and radiochemistry facilities.
 Logistical challenges include the transport and handling of radioactive materials.
-Accessibility for developing countries is limited by the specialised facilities and regulatory requirements.
+Accessibility for developing countries is influenced by the specialised facilities and regulatory requirements.

 Maturity